teenyHermitCrab/Bot_Slartibartfast/README.md

 - Add small wifi and dashboard connections symbols.
 - Layout for single data mode: temp/humidity feels unbalanced.
 - Probably can save a little space: Converting top-level display to use same sprites as single display mode
+- Dashboard is currently at Adafruit IO.
+Try out other options: Azure, AWS, Heroku